classic carAutomobiles See also:

 Car Survey - Reviews of cars, written by consumers who have owned and driven them.
 NOTE: These reviews may provide useful information (and some are hilarious!), but they are NOT written by experts, and the individual owner's experience with the car may or may not be typical - so information obtained from this site should be used with particular caution!
 (Site includes advertisements)

-Car Talk [UPDATED LINKS!] audio - Website for America's funniest auto mechanics from the popular public radio talk show - 'the Marx Brothers meet Mr. Goodwrench.'
+Car Talk audio - Website for America's funniest auto mechanics from the popular public radio talk show - 'the Marx Brothers meet Mr. Goodwrench.'
 Model previews, discussions, columns, surveys, and lots of humor.
-You can download podcasts or listen to the show online, too (free).
+You can subscribe to the podcast or listen to the show online, too (free).
 (NPR; site includes advertisements)

 Cars and Motoring Technology - Articles on the latest in automotive research and development.
 (New Scientist magazine; site includes advertisements)